Numerical study of the sharp stratification limit towards bilayer models: Introduction

 In the limit $\delta \to 0$, i.e. for piecewise constant density profile and shear flow, the expected system is the bilayer Euler equations.
 This system suffers from the Kelvin-Helmholtz instabilities.
-In this bilayer setting, these instabilities are strong enough to prevent the well-posedness in Sobolev spaces (see \cite{IguchiTanakaTani1997}, \cite{LebeauKamotski2005}, as well as \cite[Chapter A, Section 3.5]{Duchene2022a} and references within).
+In this bilayer setting, these instabilities are strong enough to prevent the well-posedness in Sobolev spaces (see \cite{IguchiTanakaTani1997}, \cite{LebeauKamotski2005}, as well as \cite[Chapter A, Section 3.5]{Duchene2022a} and references \nv{therein}).
 Recall that this is in contrast with well-posedness results on the stratified Euler equations, and in particular with \cite{Fradin2024}, which includes a non-zero shear flow.
 However the latter result is not uniform in $\delta$.
 Still, well-posedness of the bilayer Euler equations holds in analytic function spaces, (see for instance \cite{SulemSulemBardos1981} and \cite{CaflischOrellana1986} for the vortex sheet problem, which is closely related to the bilayer Euler equations, and in particular suffers from the Kelvin-Helmholtz instabilities as well).\\

-An important question is to accurately describe the Kelvin-Helmholtz instabilities.
-In \cite{Lannes2013a}, the author shows that the (non-linear) bilayer Euler equations including surface tension are well-posed in Sobolev spaces.
-Moreover, the amount of surface tension that is sufficient to ensure well-posedness uniformly in the shallow-water parameter vanishes in the shallow-water limit, consistently with the fact that the non-linear bilayer shallow-water equations are well-posed, even without surface tension, as a quasilinear strictly hyperbolic system, under some hyperbolicity criterion (see \cite{Ovsjannikov1979} as well as \cite[Chapter B, Section 6.2]{Duchene2022a} and references within).
-It should however be mentioned that surface tension is relevant for water-air interfaces, when the air is considered to be an incompressible fluid with a small but non-zero density, but is not expected to be present in water-water interfaces.\\
+An important question is to accurately describe the Kelvin-Helmholtz instabilities. \nouveau{These instabilities are fairly well understood in the bilayer setting.} In \cite{Lannes2013a}, the author shows that the (non-linear) bilayer Euler equations including surface tension are well-posed in Sobolev spaces.
+Moreover, the amount of surface tension that is sufficient to ensure well-posedness uniformly in the shallow-water parameter vanishes in the shallow-water limit, consistently with the fact that the non-linear bilayer shallow-water equations are well-posed, even without surface tension, as a quasilinear strictly hyperbolic system, under some hyperbolicity criterion (see \cite{Ovsjannikov1979}, \nouveau{\cite{GuyenneLannesSaut2010}} as well as \cite[Chapter B, Section 6.2]{Duchene2022a} and references \nv{therein}).
+It should be \nv{noted} that surface tension is relevant for water-air interfaces, when the air is considered to be an incompressible fluid, but is not expected to be present in water-water interfaces.\\

 Considering now the link between the stratified Euler equations and the bilayer Euler equations, the author in \cite{James2001} justified the sharp stratification limit for traveling waves.
 Recently, the authors in \cite{Adim2024} studied the sharp stratification limit for the hydrostatic stratified Euler equations (closely related to the stratified Euler equations, considered in the present study).
 Their analysis strongly relies on the presence of eddy diffusivity, which regularizes the system.
 In order to prove their convergence result, they write a new reduced model that takes into account some effects in the pycnocline, we refer to \cite{Adim2024} for more details on their model, as well as other physical models that aim at describing phenomena happening inside a thin pycnocline. \\